Are you interested in knowing how to write API documentation?

 A few things you can do to perform better maintenance of your API documentation are:

-- Make documentati0on updates a part of your API updates release plan.
+- Make documentation updates a part of your API updates release plan.
 Try not to leave it as a post-deployment task.

-- Start preparing docs beforehand so that you are able to publish your updates on time.
+- Start preparing docs beforehand so that you can publish your updates on time.

 - Perform periodic reviews of your API documents.
 Remove any deprecated data still there.